 Do all airlines allow the CoziGo Bassinet Cover?

 Most airlines do allow the foldable and portable CoziGo airplane bassinet cover, but check with your airline first.
-Airlines usually state on their website in the ‘travelling with children’ section or ‘comfort device’ section if they have policy.
+Airlines usually state on their website in the ‘travelling with children’ section or ‘comfort device’ section if they have a policy.

 If you are pretty sure your comfort device is permitted then my top tips are: